miguelalarcos/demo-tornado-angular-realtime/README.md

 * npm install
 * ng build
-* rethinkdb (create table 'cars' in database 'test')
+* rethinkdb (http://localhost:8080/ and create table 'cars' in database 'test')
 * python main.py
+* open two browser at localhost:8888
+* play with the app and see both browsers updating screen